python/cpython/Doc/library/random.rst

    To shuffle an immutable sequence and return a new shuffled list, use ``sample(x, k=len(x))`` instead.

-   Note that even for small ``len(x)``, the total number of permutations of *x* can quickly grow larger than the period of most random number generators.
+   Note that the total number of permutations of *x* grows rapidly with its length, such that the number of permutations can easily exceed the number of internal states of a pseudo random number generator.
 This implies that most permutations of a long sequence can never be generated.
-For example, a sequence of length 2080 is the largest that can fit within the period of the Mersenne Twister random number generator.
+For example, a sequence of length greater than 2080 can not be sampled uniformly by the Mersenne Twister random number generator.

    .. deprecated-removed:: 3.9 3.11
       The optional parameter *random*.